 Why it’s awesome: Siam Niramit in Bangkok is one of the biggest stage productions in the world.
 The enlightening and captivating show features stunning sets and beautiful costumes and takes people on an exciting journey through Thai history, culture, and traditions.
 The show also highlights different parts of the country, providing insights into Thailand’s different regions.
 There are three acts: Journey Back into History, Journey Beyond Imagination, and Journey Through Joyous Festivals.
 Special effects, lighting, and music create an electric atmosphere.
 There’s plenty to enjoy before the show too, with a mini Thai village, places to eat and shop, small performances, and other varied attractions.

 What to do there: Book the package that includes dinner and arrive early (and hungry!) to enjoy a tasty Thai feast.
 Walk around the miniature Thai village, complete with wooden buildings on stilts, to see a variety of crafts, lifestyles, and costumes.
 Actors and actresses bring the scenes to life and demonstrate different skills of old.
 Feed the elephants, take a boat ride, watch as traditional snacks are prepared, listen to musicians, and watch dance shows.
-Peruse Thai crafts in the stores, perhaps selecting some lovely gifts to take home with you.
-Take your seats and be enchanted by the fabulous show as you travel back through the ages and all around the Land of Smiles.

 What to do there: Walk along the busy Yaowarat Road, immersing yourself in the hustle and bustle.
 You’ll likely be tempted by all the food offerings; come in the evening for a huge array of mouth-watering treats!
 Visit Wat Traimit, home to the biggest solid gold Buddha statue in the world, take pictures of the colourful and ornate Chinatown Gate, and hunt for bargains along the narrow Sampeng Lanes and its overflowing market stalls.